Job Specs¶

 Template strings have access to the following:

-A function that takes an input (e.g. request
+A function that takes an input (e.g. request, request.id,

 Object-/Hash-like arguments are converted into a JSON object, strings